top of page

 When Being a ‘Good Leader’ Gets in the Way

 Leadership can be both rewarding and challenging.
-For many executives, the quest to be the "perfect" leader—calm, in control, and consistently positive—can lead to unintended consequences.
-They often strive to protect their team members' feelings and maintain an image of unfailing competence.
-However, this mindset can stifle both personal and team growth, resulting in burnout, resentment, and decision fatigue.
+For many executives, the quest to be the "perfect" leader, calm, in control, and consistently positive, can lead to unintended consequences.
+They often try to protect their team members’ feelings and keep up an image of constant competence.
+But this mindset can slow down personal and team growth, eventually causing burnout, resentment, and decision fatigue.

 The Illusion of Perfection